 Approaching the immigration officer, he just looked at me and asked for my documents.
 I immediately and calmly handed them.
 He might have seen my old passport on the folder so he asked if I have one.
 I handed it over, he then asked who I was with last year in Japan and what’s my purpose of visiting the country.
 I told him what he needs to know and after a little talk, he gave permission to me to pass through the counter and head to the terminal gate.
 It was a relief!

 I sat at the boarding area and checked other blogs or websites with a travel guide to Malaysia for me to look out for more interesting places.
-I was looking forward to exploring the main city as I will be there for 3 days max and also checking if I could go to somewhere with nature near the city.
+I was looking forward to day trips and exploring the main city as I will be there for 3 days max and also checking if I could go to somewhere with nature near the city.

 Now, at the terminal gate, I and other passengers waited for more than 2 hours.
 We were asked to transfer to several gates (I think that was 3x) due to a reason I already forgot, the flight was delayed for at least an hour.
 Boarding was easy.
 I was too excited to enter the plane.
 I was already inside it that I even forgot my bag at the boarding area!
 Stupid, LOL!
 So I went back to the boarding area to get my bag.

 After 3 hours and a half, we have landed Malaysia And so, my journey started!
 Below was where I have been on the 17th to 20th of March.
 Check it out!
 Oh!
 I almost forgot, I only spent less than 5000 Php (RM 400+) on this trip of mine!
 Awesome, ain’t it?!